magdanolde/Neumorphic-Form/README.md

 ![Styled Components](https://img.shields.io/badge/styled--components-DB7093?style=for-the-badge&logo=styled-components&logoColor=white)

 ### 🤝 SPECIALTHANKS
-Thanks to my Mentor - devmentor.pl - for providing me with this task and for code review.
+Thanks to my Mentor - [devmentor.pl](https://devmentor.pl/) - for providing me with this task and for code review.

+If you have any questions feel free to get in touch with me (contact in the profile <a href="https://github.com/magdanolde").